michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 My main goal with this project was to learn and get experience with tech I don't normally play with.
 This included building something complex with Cursor and also deploying multiple connected services to GCP.
 I needed it to be easy to operate once I built it, the goal being that the scraping of Fox and MSNBC is automated and I can just review/publish the newsletter.
 AI has its problems but the current models are very, very good at summarizing medium length articles.
 This leads to hallucination not being a problem because all context is contained in each LLM call.
 It also seemed like a fun way to think through a marketing exercise in how to attract subscribers.

 In terms of learning goals I'd say the project has already been a success.
-I am planning to write a future blog post about using cursor and my experience AI coding past a POC.
+I am planning to write a future blog post about using Cursor and my experience AI coding past a POC.
 If I could redo the build on this project no doubt it would be way cleaner & better, but I couldn't have figured that out without actually doing it.
-It has also been interesting to go deeper on using GCP and cost management (everything with this runs me about $20 a month).
+It has also been interesting to go deeper on using GCP and designing with cost management top of mind (everything with this runs me about $20 a month).

 ---